Communication Research Behind the #knowyourlemons Campaign

 We are aware, but we are not educated

-The survey also found despite 73% of respondents saying they look out for changes to the appearance of their breasts, many report that they aren't confident recognising the early signs of breast cancer.
-A quarter (25%) think that a lump is the only sign of breast cancer that can be identified without medical equipment.
-When asked to identify 10 common symptoms of breast cancer, only 2% managed to select all 10 correctly.
+Despite 73% of respondents saying they look out for changes to the appearance of their breasts, many report that they aren't confident recognising the early signs of breast cancer.
+25% think that a lump is the only sign of breast cancer.

 CHALLENGE #1: LITERACY

 Most health messages are still communicated through text, often using medical terminology that challenges even the educated patient.
 In the USA, it’s estimated that 1 in 5 patients have low literacy.
 On a global scale, literacy is a much bigger problem.
 To save lives, we need to be able to communicate beyond text.

 Because breasts are usually associated with sex, images of them are often censored in public.
 This makes it difficult to “show” breast cancer to a large audience, especially in certain cultures or settings.
 To save lives and reach more people, we need to show breasts in a way that can be displayed in public.

 Talking about cancer can be scary.
 Some just don’t want to talk about it.
 Fear of the unknown can also stop women from telling someone about a symptom during a stage when it can be treated.
 In developing countries, more than half of women diagnosed with breast cancer are diagnosed as terminal, compared to just 10% in developed countries.
 To save lives, we need to approach the topic in a more friendly and familiar way.

 How do the Lemons work to solve these problems?

 SOLUTION #1: VISUALLY EXPLAIN